e-CLOSE/Toolbox/Tools/MovieMaker.md

 ## Detailed description & quick guide

-This section should include a detailed description of the tool.
+Windows Movie Maker is a video editing program that allows users to create, edit & share videos.

 ## Additional details

 - Subscription mode: Free
 - Platform: Windows
 - Tested by: TUL (Gertruda & Monika)
-- Comments: You can create, edit, and share your home movies right on your computer
+- Comments: You can create, edit, and share your home movies right on your computer.

 ## References (links, howtos, tutorials, bibliography, sites, etc.)